Need to build an outdoor toilet? Learn the pros and cons of a pit toilet, bucket toilet, dry toilet, or self-contained composting toilet.

 Typical outhouses are just a seat over a hole in the ground.
 Beyond the need to dig a really deep hole, it’s a very simple option.
 Once you’ve filled the hole up to about 1 foot from the top, you shovel on a bit of dirt and move your outhouse to a new hole.

-However, there is a distinct disadvantage to this classic outhouse design: the waste never composts or otherwise breaks down.
-This means they can contaminate the surrounding soil for a really long time.
-Even 70-year-old outhouse pits can continue to leach contaminates.
-So you need to make sure you site your outhouse well away from any groundwater sources, streams, wells or even gardens.
+- The waste never composts or otherwise breaks down.
+This means pit toilets can contaminate the surrounding soil for a really long time.
+Even a 70-year-old outhouse pit will continue to leach contaminates.
+So you need to make sure you site your outhouse well away from any groundwater sources, streams, wells, or even gardens.

 There are several main types of composting toilets.
 And it really depends on what you’re comfortable with (in terms of disposal), and what sort of infrastructure you want to build.
 I’ve arbitrarily divided composting toilets into three main categories.